Mervodactyl/CV/cv.md

 # Mervé Silk

-__aka:__ A code making, D&D playing, cake eating, sea slug loving, Front End Developer with a penchant for creating apps and websites to look and feel the way you want them to.
+__aka:__ A code making, D&D playing, cake eating, sea slug loving, Junior Developer with a penchant for creating apps and websites to look and feel the way you want them to.

 ## Web Development

-I have a wide skill set including OOD, TDD, JavaScript, Sass, JSON, jQuery, agile practices, HTML, CSS, and more besides.
+I have a wide skill set including OOD, TDD, JavaScript, Ruby, Sass, JSON, jQuery, agile practices, HTML, CSS, and more besides.
 As proven by my Github, I am a fast learning and determined individual.
 Alongside my own private study, I enrolled at Makers Academy on their intensive programming and web development course.
-I am currently looking for a Front End Developer role in a place where I will be able to apply my coding skills and encouraged to push my abilities further.
+I am currently looking for a Junior Developer role in a place where I will be able to apply my coding skills and encouraged to push my abilities further.

 ### *Projects*
 *Self developed exercises*